Our Commitments

 How does this partnership fit in with your environmental approach?

 In this approach, our motto remains “measure, reduce, contribute”.
 That’s why we are committed to generating an accurate greenhouse gas balance sheet for all our activities.
 We have developed a model to calculate our emissions at three levels of scope, following the guidelines set out in the Greenhouse Gas Protocol.
-We extend our efforts to include the carbon impact associated with the construction of the properties we manage, even if we do not directly own them.

 @Laure